cchdo/exchange/docs/quality.rst

 The meaning of the flags is determined by the type of measurement it is.
 Bottles have `Bottle Quality Codes`_, measurements from CTD based instruments use the `CTD Quality Codes`_, and discrete measurements from bottle use the `Water Quality Codes`_.
-The quality codes to use for any specific paramter is also :ref:`listed with each paramter <Paramters>` in the paramters section.
+The quality codes to use for any specific paramter is also :ref:`listed with each paramter <Parameters>` in the paramters section.

 All quality flag codes are single digit integers.